 Senior companions is a program that involves seniors, 60 and older.
 They will be recruited to provide assistance in the homes of those individuals who are at risk of having to accept alternative care rather than continue to live in the familiarity and comfort of their homes.
 The program assists with monitoring medications, offers light housekeeping, prepare meals, and provide respite care.
+Or transportation for low income senior citizens can be arranged by a community action agency.
 Companions enable other clients to maintain their independence over the short to long term as well.

 Free food and meals are also provided to the homebound, elderly, and senior citizens.
 A number of multi-purpose senior centers are located in Alabama, and they serve as focal points for people in the community.
 Many agency on aging centers run them, and community action agencies will have details on services provided.
 However most of the centers also offer information and assistance, health screening, transportation, legal services to counseling, recreation activities, education, and wellness programs.